apprunjs/apprun-docs/docs/architecture.md

   })
 ```

-You can see from the above code that event handlers _plus_ and _minus_ have the problem patterns.
-They update the state directly.
-They also render the DOM in different pieces.
+You can see from the above code that

+* The state is shared globally.
+The two event handlers _plus_ and _minus_ both update the state directly.
+* The two event handlers also both render the DOM in different pieces.

-But the real problem is that there isn't a way to break them further.
-The state has to be shared globally.
-And the rendering has to be different in each click event.
+Therefore, the jQuery code has two problems:

+* Direct State Update
+* Rendering Fragments

 In much more complicated real applications, the logic could be long and tangled even more.

+How can we solve the problems using AppRun?

 ### AppRun Code

-AppRun is a _state_ management system.
-It is also an event-driven system that has an event lifecycle.
+AppRun includes the _state_ management, event system, and Virtual-DOM rendering.
+Following the Hollywood Principle (Don't call us.
+We call you), we provide code pieces to AppRun and wait for AppRun to call them.

 During an AppRun event lifecycle:

 * AppRun let you update the _state_ when needed
 * AppRun let you create a virtual DOM out of the _state_ when needed
 * AppRun renders the virtual DOM when needed.

-Following the Hollywood Principle (Don't call us.
-We call you.) here, we provide code pieces to AppRun and wait for AppRun to call them.

-We write functions to update the _state_.
-First, AppRun gives the _current state_.
-We create a new _state_ based on the _current state_.
+When using AppRun to update _state_, AppRun gives the _current state_.
+Then, we create a new _state_ based on the _current state_.

 ```js
 const minus = (state) => ({ ...state,